kamoshi/hauchiwa/docs/articles/architecture.md

 ```

 Task A is executed once.
 B and C run in parallel once A finishes.
 D runs after
 both B and C complete.
-Handles are reference-counted pointers to the cached result,
-so sharing is zero-copy.
+Handles are typed graph-node identifiers.
+The executor keeps results in
+reference-counted storage and passes borrowed values to dependent callbacks.

 ## Task granularity

 Hauchiwa has two execution modes for tasks:

-- **`One<T>` (coarse-grained)**: the task runs once and produces a single value.
+- **`One<T>`**: a task produces a single value.
+When invalidated, its callback
-  If any of its dependencies change, the whole task re-runs.
+  re-runs as a whole.
+Reads from `Many<T>` dependencies are still tracked, so a
+  `.merge()` that only reads one key can skip unrelated changes.
-- **`Many<T>` (fine-grained)**: the task runs once per item in a collection.
+- **`Many<T>`**: a task produces a keyed collection. `.each().map()` can reuse
-  If only one item changes, only that item's subtask re-runs - the rest are served
-  from cache.
+  unchanged item results. `.spread()` runs one callback to produce the collection,
+  then hashes each value to detect which downstream items changed.
+File and
+  bundle loaders rescan and process their matched entries when invalidated;
+  unchanged provenance can still spare downstream mapping work.

 Use `One<T>` for aggregators (sitemaps, search indexes, import maps).
 Use `Many<T>`
 for per-file transforms (markdown -> HTML, image optimisation) where surgical
 invalidation matters.

+## Cache lifetime

+Every `build(data)` call and the initial build of `watch(data)` execute the
+whole graph.
+Task results and Tracker access records are retained in memory for
+subsequent rebuilds within that watch session; arbitrary Rust task results are
+not serialized between processes.

+Disk caches serve different purposes: image conversions can reuse cached encoded
+files, content-addressed assets are stored on disk, and snapshot metadata avoids
+rewriting unchanged output files.
+A cached output file does not mean the task
+that generates it is skipped on a new build.

 ## Content-Addressable Storage